niladut/ros2-docker-workspace/README.md

 ### 3. Using the Bash Script

 The provided Bash script simplifies the management of your ROS 2 Docker development environment.
 It offers commands to start, stop, restart, or build the environment using Docker Compose.
+The scipt will work on Ubuntu and OSX operating systems.
+If you are on Windows, you can refer to the docker commands in the `ros2_docker.sh` bash scipt file.

-Here's how to use the script:
+Here's how to use the `ros2_docker.sh` script on Ubuntu or OSX:

 #### 3.1.
 Setting Up Environment Variables: